Rivers-Project-2018/Sophie-River-Thames/README.md

 4) assess proposed mitigation projects and plot a graph on the cost-effectiveness of each project (in relation to FEV); and,
 5) present the findings in this repository [3, pp. 5-6].

-Before you continue to read the following I suggest reading the Introduction to FEV section, https://github.com/Rivers-Project-2018/Group-Project.
+Before you continue to read the following I suggest reading the Introduction to FEV section of the Group Project repository: https://github.com/Rivers-Project-2018/Group-Project.

 ## 2. Project Progress